Divin01/VisionAlly/README.md

 **Steps:**

 1. Go to the **Google Drive folder** where the project video was submitted
-2. Find the API keys / configuration details provided alongside the video
+2. Find the API keys in the Api_keys.docx (the word document) in the folder link
 3. Create each file (`.env`, `config.js`, `firebase.js`) in the `VisionAlly/` project root
 4. Copy the corresponding contents into each file and save